-Executive Vice President, Chief Internal Auditor and Head of the Internal Auditing Division
+Executive Vice President, Chief Internal Auditor and Head of the Internal Audit Division

-Executive Vice President, Head of the Corporate Banking Division
+Senior Executive Vice President, Comptroller, Chief Accountant and Head of the Accounting Division

-Senior Executive Vice President, Chief Accountant and Head of the Accounting Group
+Senior Executive Vice President, Head of the Corporate Division2

-Executive Vice President, Head of the Banking Division
+Executive Vice President, Head of the Banking Division2

-Executive Vice President, Head of the Human Resources and Assets Division
+Senior Executive Vice President, Head of the Group Management and Regulation Division

 Executive Vice President, Head of the Technologies and Operations Division

-Senior Executive Vice President.
-Chief Risk Officer and Head of the Risk Management Group
+Senior Executive Vice President, Chief Risk Officer and Head of the Risk Management Division

 Executive Vice President, Head of the Financial Markets Division